Frequently Asked Questions

-What is the average age of student teachers on the College's TEFL courses?
+What is the average age of Student Teachers on the College's TEFL-YL courses?

-Most applicants are between the ages of 20 and 25, however as long as you are over the age of 18 for the TEFL course and 21 for the TEFL-YL course there are no restrictions on age and the college often accepts applications from mature students as well.
+Most applicants are between the ages of 20 and 25.
+However, as long as you are over the age of 18 there are no restrictions on age and the College accepts applications from mature students as well.

 Do I need to have prior teaching experience for entry into the course?